SteveMarshall/stevemarshall.github.io/cv/index.md

 <span class="meta"><time datetime="2012-12-07">December
 2012</time>--<time datetime="2014-03-14">March 2014</time></span>

-Ultimate responsibility for the design of all APIs, user interfaces, and products across the whole of Expedia Affiliate Network; designing from scratch or supporting and reviewing other teams’ design efforts, and providing standards and guidelines they must adhere to.
+Responsibility for the design of all APIs, user interfaces, and products across the whole of Expedia Affiliate Network; designing from scratch or supporting and reviewing other teams’ design efforts, and providing standards and guidelines they must adhere to.

 Introduced "developer experience" design, applying user experience, information architecture, and human factors design techniques to APIs